sandialabs/pypm/doc/api_labeled.rst

 flexible;  the starting times of activities can occur at any time, including before or after the time horizon of the available data.
-The only constraint on unrestricted matches is the precedence relationships between activities, which are specified in activities `dependencies` in the process model.
+The only constraint on unrestricted matches is the precedence relationships between activities, which are specified by activity dependencies in the process model.
 Compact matches schedule minimize the time between the start of an activity and the end of all dependencies for that activity.
 Thus, the schedule of compact matches is largely determined by the